google-research-datasets/conceptual-captions/README.md

 ## Contact us

+If you have a technical question regarding the dataset, code or publication, please create an issue in this repository.
+This is the fastest way to reach us.

-If you would like to share feedback or report concerns, please email us at conceptual-captions-contact@google.com
+If you would like to share feedback or report concerns, please email us at conceptual-captions@google.com